arrow-sh/check_weather/README.md

 # check_weather
-This tool is check you city's weather
+This tool is check your city's weather